rohitkumar20700000/Echoserver/README.md

-# Echoserver
-Echo server and client using python socket
+# Experiment-01- Simple echo server and client using Python socket

 # AIM:
 To develop a simple webserver to serve html programming pages.